-Free blacks had lived in Milwaukee since the turn of the 19th century.
+Free blacks had lived in Milwaukee since the turn of the nineteenth century.
 Milwaukee's first mayor, Solomon Juneau, had an African American cook named Joe Oliver.
 Most of the earliest arriving blacks who settled in Milwaukee were self-employed or semi-skilled workers, and lived in every area of the city.
 Many owned property.

 Much would change during the period called the Great Migration, which began in 1910.
-Many push-pull factors would contribute to urban migration of blacks all over the United States-factors including worsening racism in the South, higher wages in the North, and the wartime decline in European immigration--which reduced the number of available workers in industrial cities.
+Many push-pull factors would contribute to urban migration of blacks all over the United States-factors including worsening racism in the South, higher wages in the North, and the wartime decline in European immigration-which reduced the number of available workers in industrial cities.
 Milwaukee actually played a central role in this migration.
-A city industry, Allis Chalmers, produced the cotton-picking machine, which put many blacks in the South out of work.
-In addition, some local industrialists began recruiting African Americans from the South.